hubleto/developer/book/content/pages/apps/community/calendar.md

 ## Introduction

 The Calendar app allows you to create new calendars inside various apps allowing you to show all the activities together in one main calendar of the Calendar app.
 You can do so by utilizing the Calendar Manager that comes with the Calendar app.
-The activities are still divided between separate Activity models, so the entries for the activities wont mix.
+The activities are still divided between separate Activity models, so the entries for the activities won't mix.
 This will also allow you to see specific activities, for example to see activities of a specific customer inside a Customer form.

-The Calandar app by itself creates a single View that shows a Calendar component, where all the activities from the different calendars are loaded into.
+The Calendar app by itself creates a single View that shows a Calendar component, where all the activities from the different calendars are loaded into.

 ## Creating a calendar

 There are few steps you need to take to successfully create a calendar:

 - create an Activity model and Eloquent class for the app and a relation between the models
-- create a Calendar class for the Calendar Manager
+- create a Calendar class
 - register the new Calendar class for the Calendar Manager
 - create an API to get the Activity data
 - create a Form component for the new Activity model